FAIRplus/the-fair-cookbook/docs/content/recipes/transcriptomics-metadata.md

 #### Suggested metadata fields

 The following table contains a non-exhaustive list of suggested minimum metadata fields for biological samples.
 The collection is based on a range of existing metadata standards, including MIAME, MINSEQE, FAANG and HCA.
+Fields were included if they occurred in at least two of the standards.

 |Metadata field|Required|Comment|
 |--------|--------|--------|